CederbladFelix/cocktail-db/README.md

 ## Requirements

 - Create the application using Vite and React Typescript.
 - It is allowed to use CSS-frameworks in this assignment.
-But i rather you didn't.
+But I rather you didn't.
 The focus should be and the React part and the logic but don't forget about the CSS.

 [Back to top](#the-cocktail-db)